rukanuel/symdoc/readme.md

 It is here for testing and development purposes only.

 ## Installation
-Since SymDoc is still in development and there isn’t a stable version yet, you’ll need to tell Composer to allow unstable packages.
+Since Symdoc is still in development and there isn’t a stable version yet, you’ll need to tell Composer to allow unstable packages.

 1. **Require the package:**
 ```bash